ninjaframework/ninja/ninja-core/src/site/markdown/developer/getting_started.md

 - Default Sun Java / Eclipse code style (a default config for eclipse can be found at the project root eclipse-ninja-format.xml.
 - If you change only tiny things only reformat stuff you actually changed.
 Otherwise reviewing is really hard.
 - We use spaces / 4 spaces as a tab in all files (java, xml...).
+- Files in git repo should have unix (LF) file endings.
+We are using the .gitattributes file to handle that for you.
 - All files are UTF-8.